 Each participant will be assessed whether they meet the criteria to participate in DUI Court.
 This involves a series of meetings with attorneys and completing evaluations.
 Participants will initially meet with their attorney to determine whether they meet specific criteria.
 Next, each participant will need to take the CARS assessment, this assessment takes up to 2 hours to complete.
-Then, the participant will be required to complete an alcohol/Drug evaluation at a qualifying facility, these assessments can take up to 3 hours.
+Then, the participant will be required to complete an Alcohol/Drug evaluation at a qualifying facility, these assessments can take up to 3 hours.
 Upon entry into DUI court this evaluation, if not completed with New Horizons, will be shared with New Horizons, where treatment will take place.
+Any potential DUI Court participant must observe one DUI Court docket prior to formal entry into DUI Court.